 The waiter mentions to us while taking our drink order that the Soup of the Day is Broccoli Cheese.
 The Soup is served in a mini cast iron skillet along with 2 pieces of toasted bread.
 All the Broccoli Cheese Soup components were there but I found it to have to much cheese (as unbelievable as it may sound for me to say that).
 I’m not a fan of battling a string of cheese with every spoonful.
 It did taste very good though.

 The All Day Baby are Bacon Wrapped Shrimp & Scallop smothered in their homemade Mango BBQ sauce.
-Shrimp & Scallop were cooked fine and Bacon was crispy but the x-factor for most folks will be the Mango BBQ Sauce.
+Shrimp & Scallop were cooked fine and Bacon was crispy but the X-factor for most folks will be the Mango BBQ Sauce.
 If you’re lovin’ the sauce then you will dig this dish.
 Not a sauce person?
-Then I’d suggest you stay away as it is very heavy on sauce.
+Then I’d suggest you stay away as it is very heavy on the sauce.
 I loved it.

 The Wings were recently added to the menu and not available the first time I hit up Frenchie’s.
 Your options are either Sweet or Tangy and yes, you can do split orders of the sauces (exhibit A below).
 The Tangy is the more Buffalo/Hot of the two and the sauce I preferred.
 A mix of the sauces might not be too bad of an idea.

 My wife Marcela had the Carlito’s Way sandwich which had Avocado, Tomato, Swiss & Gouda Cheeses on toasted Whole Wheat Bread.
 Most if not all of the Sandwiches & Burgers are served with these delicious little skinny fries.
-The Cilantro-Lime Aioii Sauce on it was just plain killer.
+The Cilantro-Lime Aioli Sauce on it was just plain killer.

 Last time I had a burger here I tried the Blue (Roasted Mushrooms, Caramelized Onions, Cilantro-Garlic Aioli & Blue Cheese on a 10 oz.
 Angus Patty).
-It featured a great deal of flavors that melded well with the patty.
+It featured a lot of flavors that melded well with the patty.
 This time I figured I would go basic and ordered the Urban (Applewood Smoked Bacon & American Cheese).
 It’s served with a side of their BBQ sauce if you decide you wanna make it a “BBQ Burger”.
 The Burgers are good alone but made excellent with the addition of the other toppings and/or sauces, when ordering have that in mind.

 I was so full last time that I didn’t even have time to consider ordering a last minute extra sandwich to try.
-Vive Le Rock (Churrasco, Marinated Mushrooms & Onions in Garlic Butter topped with Provolone Cheese on a French Baguette), was on my mind the minute I walked into Frenchie’s and so of course I needed to have one.
-It was served with Cilantro-Lime Aioii & Spicy Garlic-Aioli Mayo Sauces on the side.
+Vive Le Rock (Churrasco, Marinated Mushrooms & Onions in Garlic Butter topped with Provolone Cheese on a French Baguette), was on my mind the minute I walked into Frenchie’s and so I needed to have one.
+It was served with Cilantro-Lime Aioli & Spicy Garlic-Aioli Mayo Sauces on the side.
 The Bread was the right amount of crunchiness and the Steak inside was cooked Medium as I requested.
 I didn’t feel the Garlic Butter really came through on the Onions or Mushrooms but their natural flavors did.
 I did find myself from time to time randomly dipping the sandwich into either of the sauces but I could have easily enjoyed it without them.
 The sauces were great for dipping the fries in too.

 I was pretty much done but remembered how great their Waffle was on the last visit.
 In the meantime, Marcela ordered some roided up Caramel Cappuccino.
 I didn’t get to try it but included pictures of it so you could see just how great it looked.
 She thoroughly enjoyed it while we attempted to polish off the Waffle I ordered.